When to Set up a New Inbox

 This is an ideal use case for Help Scout and puts you in a great position to take advantage of our email integration.
 Check out Manually Forward Email to Help Scout for the full details on this feature.

-If you still want things to look nice and personal, change the From Name in the Mailbox Settings to User Name.
-The reply will look like it’s coming from your team member’s name instead of the Mailbox address.
+If you still want things to look nice and personal, change the From Name in the Inbox Settings to User Name.
+The reply will look like it’s coming from your team member’s name instead of the Inbox address.

-More on the Mailbox settings in general here: Customize Your Mailbox Settings.
+More on the Inbox settings in general here: Customize Your Inbox Settings.

 Still not sure what the right path is for your team or just have further questions?
 Give us a shout — include as much detail as you can on your team's current work patterns or what you're looking to change up in your message to us, and our support team is happy to think things through with you.